-If you are right handed, you will turn the bootie sole and tongue exactly like you see it in the photo to the right.
-If you are left handed, the bootie will be turned in the opposite direction.
+If you are right-handed, you will turn the bootie sole and tongue exactly as you see it in the photo to the right.
+If you are left-handed, the bootie will be turned in the opposite direction.

 - Fasten on the yarn for the shoe colour that you want to the same BACK LOOP stitch of where the tongue stops.
 (This means there will be two stitches sharing one stitch to make the finish nicer.)

 - SC across the top of the sole (going left for right-handers and going right for left-handers) using the BACK LOOPS only and stop on the stitch that the tongue on the other side is using.
 Turn.

 - We are now going to start creating the angle that defines the shoe shape.
 Ch 1, skip 1st Stitch and next still will be a 2 SC TOG, then SC the remaining stitches UNTIL you get to the final 2 stitches where you make another 2 TOG SC.
 Turn.
 Repeat this step 3 More Times.
 Each row is going to define the angle and build upward, making each row shorter on both edges.

 - CH 1, SC across.
 Turn.
 Repeat this Step, 4 More Times.

 - Fasten off yarn and weave in ends.

 - Tongue Edge: Fasten on complementary colour for a trim around the tongue.
 SC into the side of the tongue, working into the top of the tongue and back down the other side.
 Fasten off and weave in ends.
 Be sure not SC trim anywhere attaching to the sole.
 Stay within the top body colour of the bootie only.